 Since a USB drive is essential in helping you boot your Windows device, it's also important to pick the right file system format.
 The right file format ensures that your device boots correctly and you can easily access all the files and data on your computer storage.
 In the next section, we'll discuss the available file formats for Windows and recommend the best one for you.

-You can boot your Windows device using file formats like FAT32, NTFS, or exFAT.
+You can boot your Windows device using FAT32, NTFS, or exFAT formats.
 We'll briefly discuss each file format and then create a comparison table to determine the best file format for your device.

 What Are FAT32, NTFS, and exFAT?

 Below is a description of the three file formats:

 - FAT32: It is the 32-bit version of the file allocation table (FAT) file system.
 This file system is compatible with operating systems and devices like USB drives, external hard drives, and flash drives.

 - NTFS: This file system is primarily used for the Windows NT family.
 It superseded the FAT file system and is the most preferred on Windows.
 It also supports other operating systems, including Linux and BSD.

 - exFAT: It is optimized for flash memory, such as SD cards and USB flash drives.
 It has a greater file size limit than FAT32.